Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/microsoft_exchange/how_to_configure_thunderbird/guide.en-gb.md

 Exchange accounts can be configured on various compatible email clients.
 This allows you to use your email address from your preferred device.
 Thunderbird is a free and open-source email client.

-**Learn how to configure your Exchange email address on Thunderbird for Windows.**
+**This guide explains how to configure your Exchange email address on Thunderbird for Windows.**

 ## Requirements

-- Have a [Hosted Exchange](/links/web/emails-hosted-exchange) or [Private Exchange](/links/web/emails-private-exchange) email address.
+- A [Hosted Exchange](/links/web/emails-hosted-exchange) or [Private Exchange](/links/web/emails-private-exchange) email account
-- Have the Thunderbird software installed on your Windows device.
+- The Thunderbird software installed on your Windows device
-- Possess the credentials for the email address you wish to configure.
+- The credentials for the email account you want to configure

-/// details | Information related to the management and configuration of OVHcloud services
+/// details | Information regarding the administration and configuratiion of OVHcloud services

-OVHcloud provides services where the configuration, management, and responsibility lie with you.
-You are therefore responsible for ensuring their proper operation.
+This guide will show you how to use OVHcloud solutions with external tools, and the changes you need to make in specific contexts.
+You may need to adapt the instructions according to your situation.

-We provide this guide to assist you with common tasks.
-However, we recommend contacting a [specialized partner](https://marketplace.ovhcloud.com/c/support-collaboration) and/or the service provider directly if you encounter difficulties.
-We will not be able to provide support in this case.
-More information is available in the [Go further](#go-further) section of this guide.
+If you experience any difficulties carrying out these operations, we recommend that you contact a specialist service provider or discuss the issue with our [community](/links/community).
+OVHcloud cannot provide you with technical support in this regard.
+You can find more information in the [Go further](#go-further) section of this guide.

 ///